Proxidize - Full Guide

 If you can’t find any 4G dongles from your carrier, the next place to look is in local mobile stores, especially chain ones.
 Same scenario as with the carriers where they often have some collecting dust.
 Take a few minutes to collect the contact information of the largest 10 stores in your city and call or email them one by one.
 Always try to go for unlocked modems.

 The last option is to purchase the modems online from China.
-The downsides of using Chinese retailers such as AliExpress or Banggood is that you will need to be very careful about scammers and keep in mind shipping from these sites will usually take up to 8 weeks or more.
+The downsides of using Chinese retailers such as AliExpress or Banggood is that you will need to be very careful about fake dongles and scammers.

 If you’re going to buy the modems/dongles from outside of your country, you need to make sure they’ll work with your carriers, as different countries use different mobile frequencies or bands.